tdilauro/Simplified-wiki/DRMAutodiscoverySpecs.md

 authenticated HTTP GET request to the target URL MUST get back a representation of media type `text/plain`.
-The entity-body MUST contain a Base64-encoded string that can be used as authData, as per the Adobe Vendor ID Specification, to get an Adobe ID.
+The entity-body MUST contain a Base64-encoded string that can be used as authData, as per the Adobe Vendor ID Specification, to get an Adobe ID for the authenticated user.

+Note that when the ACS DRM scheme is in use, the authData can also be provided directly in an OPDS entry as the `drm:clientToken`.
+The solution based on following a link is designed for a situation where calculating the authData is expensive.

 When the URMS DRM scheme is in use, a client which sends a properly authenticated HTTP GET request to the target URL MUST get back